NeilFabiao/CatApiApp_SimpleGUI_Final/READMEImprovements.md

 ### 1. Preventing Deadlocks with `ConfigureAwait(false)`

+- **Current Status:**
+  - Asynchronous methods (`async`/`await`) are used correctly, but `ConfigureAwait(false)` is not applied, which could lead to deadlocks in UI applications when resuming on the main thread.

+- **Improvements Needed:**
-- **Improvement:** Use `ConfigureAwait(false)` to prevent deadlocks when the code doesn’t need to resume on the original synchronization context.
-Only for coding Libraries and not UI dependent Apps
+  - Use `ConfigureAwait(false)` to prevent deadlocks when the code doesn’t need to resume on the original synchronization context, especially useful in library code or non-UI-dependent applications.

     ```csharp
     public async Task<string> GetCatImageAsync()